The Good Soldier Švejk mentions numerous institutions and firms, both public and private. Until 15 September 2013, these were categorised as

 [I.13] Potom přečetl polní kurát ještě jednou předpis, ve kterém se mu oznamuje, že zítra má jít na Karlovo náměstí do Vojenské nemocnice zaopatřovat těžce raněné.

-Later on the church appears in the description of Oberst Kraus and in the story about plynárník Zátka on the gas works at Letná [II.5] where Father Jemelka held a sermon.
+Later on the church appears in the description of Oberst Kraus and in the story about gas worker Zátka on the gas works at Letná[II.5].
+In the latter anecdote it is informed that Father Jemelka held a sermon in this church.

 The third mention is in an anecdote in the final chapter.